Digital Trends for the New Year

 The results from a consumer perspective will be more relevant, personalized marketing messages as they are on digital devices, searching, shopping, and browsing.
 The brands that will win will maximize the impact of every marketing dollar by using analytics to drive strategy and leverage the innovations in marketing technology to be more targeted with their marketing tactics.

 Innovations in Digital Video Experience

 Add emerging immersive technology to the mix, and there’s no doubt that this aggressive growth will continue.
 YouTube already offers 360-degree video ads, with BMW and AT&T taking advantage of the format.
 Sony became the first brand to trial Snapchat’s 360-degree offering with an immersive video ad for its movie Don’t Breathe.
-By the end of 2017, this emerging technology will be considered the norm.
+By the end of the year, this emerging technology will be considered the norm.

 Social Media Drives Commerce

 With social advertising now widely accepted and a proven revenue generator, consumers are becoming trained to shop through social media.
 This experience is similar to browsing a catalog or magazine but on social platforms, consumers expect the commerce content to be more personalized and relevant.